 3) Third Party:

 A Third party is someone other than the First and Second party.
 It can be anyone; for example, a pedestrian walking on the street.
 These Third Parties can get affected because of your (First Party) car.
 Their property can get damaged because of a car accident.
-The First Party is liable to compensate the Third Party in such scenarios; and because the First and the Second Party have a contract in place, the insurer will handle the liabilities as a part of the Third-party Liability car insurance.
+The First Party is liable to compensate the Third Party in such scenarios; and because the First and the Second Party have a contract in place, the insurer will handle the liabilities as a part of the third party insurance.

 First Party in Car Insurance: